Akshit8/ci-cd-k8s/README.md

 name: argo-app
 repository: git@github.com:/Akshit8/ci-cd-k8s
 ```
-After pasting your private ssh key click on **connect**.
-If the connection is successful you'll see something similar
+After pasting your private ssh key, click on **connect**.
+If the connection is successful you'll see something similar to below

 <img src="assets/repo.png">

 ## Creating CD pipeline on ArgoCD
 ArgoCD must be configured to observe our Git repository.
-This is done simply by creating an application, where we tell argo how to deploy our application to cluster.
+This is done simply by creating an application, where we tell Argo how to deploy our application to cluster.
 On `Applications` page click on `New App` to start creating a new application.

 <img src="assets/app-summary.png">

-**Note:** After adding `infra` as the path field, argo would automatically sense that we are using kustomization(since our infra folder have a `kustomization.yml` file)
+**Note:** After adding `infra` as the path field, argo would automatically sense that we are using Kustomization(since our infra folder have a `kustomization.yml` file)

 ## GitOps Magic
 Note that at the end of the GitHub Actions pipeline, we don’t run any imperative command to deploy our application, we just changed our container version using Kustomize and auto-pushed these changes into our repository.<br><br>